When someone mentions Rome, what is the first thing that comes to your mind? Perhaps, for most of us, this is the Colosseum.

 Different building techniques have been used to construct it, and it is interesting that builders had to dig up to 14 meters as it is located on a lagoon.

-The terrain where the games were held was called the Hypogeus.
+The terrain where the games were held was called the Hypogeum.
 It was a wooden platform covered with sand.
-Below the Colosseum, there was a complex tunnels and chambers system where the gladiators, the convicts and the animals lived.
+Below the Colosseum, there was a complex tunnels and chambers system where the gladiators, the convicts, and the animals lived.
 A complex drainage system has been discovered, supposedly designed for ship performances, but the idea was rejected by Emperor Domitian.

 The social division of the public

 Something very intriguing is the location of the stairs.
 Each floor is designed for specific social classes.

 The podium was designed for senators, judges, and priests, and the best place was separated for the emperor’s tribune.

 The first balcony was reserved for aristocrats not belonging to the Senate, the second- for rich citizens and the common balcony – for the ordinary citizens and the poorer.
 Upstairs were the modest places, made of wood and without seats, probably for the poor women.

 Access to the different levels was through a special entrance, thanks to which a huge amount of people could enter for a negligible time.
 It was so well designed that 50,000 people could be evacuated in less than 5 minutes.

 As everyone knows, the Colosseum has been used mainly for gladiatorial battles but not only for this.
 In fact, the events were more like hunting animals by using predominantly African animals, but also for executions where the sentenced to death was publicly killed as a historic hero.
 There were also animal fights, acrobatic performances, and major battles.
 Gladiators were mostly slaves or prisoners trained to fight with cruelty and courage to return their freedom.